ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 The entities and attributes can be selected and unselected by clicking on the checkbox or the name of the desired option.
 If no entities are selected in the Context Broker an error message will appear, as shown in illustration 15.

-If various Context Brokers are added, they will appear as a list where each one can be displayed for its edition.
-If the user desires to delete a Context Broker the icon at the right part of the name should be clicked.
-A message will appear asking to confirm the action, this should be done by clicking the delete option in illustration 8.
+If various Context Brokers are added, they will appear as a group of tabs where each one can be displayed for its edition.
+If the user desires to delete a Context Broker, the icon at the right part of the name should be clicked.
+A message will appear asking to confirm the action.

 ![ContextBrokerTabs](../img/ContextBrokerTabs.png)
 >*Illustration 8.
 Context Broker List.*